matthieugayon/graphql-track-api/README.md

 ```

-# Test
+## Test

-## unit tests
+### unit tests

 ```bash
 $ npm run test
 ```

-## e2e tests
+### e2e tests

-We did not create a specific instrastructure for e2e tests, so it needs to be ran against the same docker setup.
+We did not create a specific instrastructure for e2e tests, so it needs to be ran against the same docker setup.<br />
 The dockerized postgresql database needs to be up and running & migrations applied & the test user seeded.

 ```bash
 $ npm run test:e2e
 ```

-# Evaluation criteria
+## Evaluation criteria

-## GraphQL API
+### GraphQL API

 We make use of all of the fundamental tools nestJS GraphQL integration offers, such as the "code first", decorator based strategy in order to define the GraphQL schema & resolvers through class definitions, with decorator annotations.
 We end up with a couple of typescript files which follows Nest.js overall "class based" style, and which makes a good job at isolating the business logic from the whole graphQL API instrumentation.

-## Type safety
+### Type safety

 We ensure type safety by: